-"Soon celebrating its important milestone, Association of Diplomats Stockholm (ADS) has become an integral part of the diplomatic community's life in Stockholm over the years.
-Being true to the motive of its establishment and the vision of its founders till this day, it has proven its indispensable contribution of being one of the very first focal points of introduction to the new environment, extensive network of colleagues, expanding possibilities for professional development outside the standard frameworks.
-ADS always thrives to be better, for and thanks to the members of the diplomatic community of Stockholm.
+"Celebrating its important milestone, 25th anniversary of existence, Association of Diplomats Stockholm (ADS) has become an integral part of the diplomatic community's life in Stockholm over the years, both informally and formally.
+Being true to the motive of its establishment and the vision of its founders till this day, it has proven its indispensable contribution of being one of the very first focal points of introduction to the Swedish environment and partners, extensive network of fellow colleagues, expanding possibilities for development of bilateral and multilateral relations outside the standard frameworks.
+ADS always strives to be better, for and thanks to the members of the diplomatic community of Stockholm.
 We look forward to welcoming you."
 Katarína Hlatká, Chair of the Board